 This document is not intended to replace existing national legislation or established hiring practices but to complement them by offering additional considerations for enhancing the selection process.

+This Guideline is not associated with an IALA Recommendation but is connected to IALA Standard S1040 relating to the implementation and operation of VTS and their associated recommendations, guidelines, and model courses.
+This Guideline is an informative document and reflects best practices, but with which it is not necessary to comply.

 aptitudes for vts operators

 To perform effectively in a VTS role, candidates need to possess a combination of aptitudes and behaviours.
 These characteristics support the cognitive, emotional, and interpersonal demands of the job, particularly in high-pressure, safety-critical environments.